Wie is de Mol? (Dutch TV series) season 24: Episode 3 - Vragenvuur

 Starting in pairs, each pair begins at different points around Zona Rosa equipped with a map and walkie talkies to communicate with other candidates.
 The group work together to navigate Zona Rosa and find eight intersections marked on the map.

 Each intersection is assigned to two candidates which must be determined by solving two clues at the location.
 For each intersection, €150 is added to the pot if both candidates are there at the same time.
 Once two candidates meet at their designated intersection, they then open an envelope to find a list of two cities and must determine which one is further from Amsterdam.

-The group can also earn a bonus €800 for the pot by using the cities they answered at each intersection to solve a doorloper puzzle, a puzzle similar to a crossword but in a grid, located at a nearby bar.
+The group can also earn a bonus €800 by using the cities they answered at each intersection to solve a doorloper puzzle, a puzzle similar to a crossword but in a grid, located at a nearby bar.
 For each row of the puzzle are the names of two cities as clues.
-While not explicitly stated, the group must realize these are actually the names of the connecting streets for each intersection, and fill in that row with the city that they determined to be further from Amsterdam at that intersection.
+While not explicitly stated, the group must figure out these are actually the names of the connecting streets for each intersection, and fill in that row with the city that they determined to be further from Amsterdam at that intersection.
 There is a 45-minute time limit for the assignment.

-€600 was earned for the pot.